openstack/monasca-agent/README.md

 Developers can extend the functionality of the Agent by writing custom plugins.
 Plugins are written in Python according to the conventions described below.
 The plugin script is placed in /etc/monasca/agent/checks.d, and a YAML file containing the configuration for the plugin is placed in /etc/monasca/agent/conf.d.
 The YAML file must have the same stem name as the plugin script.

 ### AgentCheck Interface
 Most monasca-agent plugin code uses the AgentCheck interface.
-All custom checks inherit from the AgentCheck class found in monagent/collector/checks/__init__.py and require a check() method that takes one argument, instance, which is a dict specifying the configuration of the instance on behalf of the plugin being executed.
+All custom checks inherit from the AgentCheck class found in monasca_agent/collector/checks/__init__.py and require a check() method that takes one argument, instance, which is a dict specifying the configuration of the instance on behalf of the plugin being executed.
 The check() method is run once per instance defined in the check's configuration (discussed later).

 ### ServicesCheck interface
-Some monasca-agent plugins use the ServicesCheck class found in monagent/collector/services_checks.py.
+Some monasca-agent plugins use the ServicesCheck class found in monasca_agent/collector/services_checks.py.
 These require a _check() method that is similar to AgentCheck's check(), but instead of being called once per iteration in a linear fashion, it is run against a threadpool to allow concurrent instances to be checked.
-Also, _check() must return a tuple consisting of either Status.UP or 'Status.DOWN(frommonagent.collector.checks.services_checks`), plus a text description.
+Also, _check() must return a tuple consisting of either Status.UP or 'Status.DOWN(from monasca_agent.collector.checks.services_checks`), plus a text description.

 The size of the threadpool is either 6 or the total number of instances, whichever is lower.
 This may be adjusted with the threads_count parameter in the plugin's init_config (see Plugin Configuration below).